 Store release is a separate concern that comes after hardening.

-Getting your app into the stores involves signing, build artifacts, privacy manifests, and policy declarations.
-Those are unrelated to whether your auth logic is correct or your API keys are exposed.
-The vibe coding store release checklist covers all of that, including Android App Bundles, iOS archive and distribution, Data safety forms, and required-reason APIs.
+Getting your app into the stores involves signing, upload files, privacy declarations, and policy forms.
+Those are unrelated to whether your login logic is correct or your secret keys are exposed.
+The vibe coding store release checklist covers all of that, including Android App Bundles (AAB), iOS archive and distribution, data safety forms, and Apple's required-reason application programming interface (API) disclosures.

 The right order: harden first, then prepare for stores.
 Submitting an unprotected app faster doesn't help you ; it just gets real user data into a system that wasn't ready for it.